-Canada’s deadliest shooting rampage began with an argument between the gunman and his girlfriend, police say
+Canada’s deadliest shooting rampage began with an argument between gunman and girlfriend, police say

 The details emerged as investigators for the first time laid out a specific timeline of the attack, which ended with 23 people dead, including an RCMP officer and the gunman, several structures in flames and 16 crime scenes.

-Police have said that Wortman, who carried out part of the attack dressed in an authentic police uniform while driving a sophisticated mock-before up of an RCMP vehicle, acted alone.
+Police have said that Wortman — who carried out part of the attack dressed in an authentic police uniform while driving a sophisticated mock-up of an RCMP vehicle — acted alone.
 But they were investigating whether anyone assisted him before the rampage.

 Campbell said the 51-year-old denturist had a handgun and several long-barreled guns.
 One of the guns has been traced to Canada, while the others were traced to the United States.
 Police were investigating how the obtained them.